Sanaabb/ppmaturityapp/README.md

  - [Option 2: Install the app using Microsoft Dataverse.](/Option2%3A%20Install%20with%20Microsoft%20Dataverse.md)

 To know more about the difference between these 2 environments: [Dataverse for Teams vs. Dataverse](https://docs.microsoft.com/en-us/powerapps/teams/data-platform-compare).

+## Install Power BI report

+The procedure to install the report is described in the following section : [Install Power BI Report].